Farm manager

 - The work may be highly stressful due to factors beyond your control.

-- Fluctuations in market prices can make long-term forecasting difficult.
+- Fluctuations in market prices can make long-term planning difficult.

-- Although much of the work can be office based, many work activities will be outside and highly dependent on the weather.
+- Although some of the work can be office based, many work activities will be outside and highly dependent on the weather.

-- You should be prepared for an element of isolation, although many farming communities have a strong social life.
+- Farming can be isolating, although many farming communities have a strong social life.

 Qualifications

-Previous hands-on farming experience and technical knowledge are as important as academic qualifications, and some employers may appoint you on the basis of your experience alone.
+Hands-on farming experience and technical knowledge is as important as academic qualifications, and some employers may appoint you based on your experience alone.

-However, a degree is greatly valued, and most farm managers hold at least a degree or HND/foundation degree in agriculture or a related subject such as:
+However, a degree is greatly valued, and many farm managers have a degree or HND/foundation degree in agriculture or a related subject such as:

 - agricultural engineering